 Note: if you get a message after clicking review that states you do not have authorization, just click release on the notification message instead.

 If you regularly send any of the file types below, your message will be blocked.
-You will to instead use a cloud storage solution such as OneDrive or Box to share the file.
+You will need to instead use a cloud storage solution such as OneDrive or Box to share the file.

-Block file types are:
+Blocked file types are: